alplebani/PDS_coursework/README.md

 Aftwerwards, the code will numerically evaluate the integral of the pdf in the $[\alpha,\beta]$ range, and then return the mean and the standard deviation of the n_entries integrals of the pdfs.
 These two values are then printed out, and then the code is exited.

+# Exercise d

+The code for this exercise can be found in [src/solve_part_c.py](https://gitlab.developers.cam.ac.uk/phy/data-intensive-science-mphil/s1_assessment/ap2387/-/blob/main/src/solve_part_c.py).
+This code simply plots the true distributions of signal, background and of the combined pdf on the same canva, fixing the values of $\vect{\theta}$.
+The plot generated can be found in ```plots\true_pdf.pdf```

+# Exercise e

+The code for this exercise can be found in [src/solve_part_c.py](https://gitlab.developers.cam.ac.uk/phy/data-intensive-science-mphil/s1_assessment/ap2387/-/blob/main/src/solve_part_c.py).
+For this part, an additional option can be passed using ```-p, --points```, which specifies how many points the user wants to generate, with this number set by default at 100000.